Xi Jinping: Anti-corruption campaign

-Xi vowed to crack down on corruption immediately after he ascended to power.
+Xi called for a crackdown on corruption immediately after he ascended to power, starting an anti-corruption campaign.
 In his inaugural speech as general secretary, Xi mentioned that fighting corruption was one of the toughest challenges for the party.
 A few months into his term, Xi outlined the Eight-point Regulation, listing rules intended to curb corruption and waste during official party business; it aimed at stricter discipline on the conduct of officials.
 Xi vowed to root out "tigers and flies", that is, high-ranking officials and ordinary party functionaries.
 He also launched the Party's Mass Line Education and Practice Activities, aiming CCP cadres to use mass line and instill Party discipline.
 The campaign lasted from 2013 to 2014.